Home > Pudding and Mousse > Mango Grapefruit Cream Dessert

 RECIPE NOTES

-• Make Ahead Of Time – You can prepare all of the ingredients ahead of time (the night before).
-Even assemble the Fools ahead of time.
-If so, I recommend waiting to top the desserts with the cornflakes until ready to serve.
+• Make Ahead Of Time – You can prepare all of the ingredients ahead of time (the night before), and even assemble.
+If so, I recommend waiting to top with the cornflakes until ready to serve.
 The cornflakes in the mango whipped cream will soften, but almost reminiscent of an icebox cake.

-• Fruit Flavors – The Fool Dessert is extremely versatile in that you can use any fruit you like!
+• Fruit Flavors – This dessert is extremely versatile in that you can use any fruit you like!

 • Cornflakes – I like to use naturally sweetened cornflakes.
 However, use any cornflake brand you like.